How do Decisions Emerge across Layers in Neural Models? Interpretation with Differentiable Masking: Experiments

-Figure~\ref{fig:qa-comparison} shows input attributions by different methods on an example from the validation set.
-Erasure (Figure~\ref{fig:qa-comparison-exact}), as expected, does not provide useful insights, it essentially singles out the answer discarding everything else including the question.
+Figure~\ref{fig:squad-comparison} shows input attributions by different methods on an example from the validation set.
+Erasure (Figure~\ref{fig:squad-comparison-exact}), as expected, does not provide useful insights, it essentially singles out the answer discarding everything else including the question.
 This cannot be faithful and is a simple consequence of erasure's hindsight bias: when only the span that contains the answer is presented as input, the model predicts that very span as the answer, but this does not imply that the model ignores everything else when presented with the complete document as input.
 The methods of~\citet{schulz2020restricting} and~\citet{guan2019towards} optimize attributions on single examples and thus also converge to assigning high importance mostly to words that support the current prediction and that indicate the question type.
+For this experiment we used Per-Sample Bottleneck attribution from~\citet{schulz2020restricting}.
+The authors also proposed a Readout Bottleneck where they train a second neural network to predict the mask.
+But differently from our formulation, they condition on subsequent layers and thus attributions are prone to the hindsight bias.

-Integrated gradient does not seem to highlight any discernible pattern, which we speculate is largely because a zero baseline is not suitable for word embeddings.
+Integrated gradient does not seem to highlight any discernible pattern, which we speculate is mainly because a zero baseline is not suitable for word embeddings.
 Choosing a more adequate baseline is not straightforward and remains an important open issue~\citep{sturmfels2020visualizing}.
-Note that without amortization, \textsc{DiffMask} closely approximates erasure (as demonstrated in Section~\ref{sec:sst-erasure-quality} for SST), and indeed Figure~\ref{fig:qa-comparison-ours-nonamo} is another example of the hindsight bias which prevents us from gaining insights about the model.
+Note that, \textsc{DiffMask} without amortization (Figure~\ref{fig:squad-comparison-ours-nonamo}) resembles erasure (as shown in \S~\ref{sec:sst-erasure-quality} for SST).

 Differently from all other methods, our \textsc{DiffMask} probes the network to understand what it `knows' about the input-output mapping in different layers.
-In Figure~\ref{fig:qa-comparison-ours} we show the expectation of keeping input tokens conditioned on any one of the layers in the model to make such predictions.
-Our input attributions highlight that the model, in expectation across layers, \textit{wants} to keep words in the question as well as all potential candidate answers, but that eventually, the most important spans are in the question and the answer itself.
+In Figure~\ref{fig:squad-comparison-ours} we show the expectation of keeping input tokens conditioned on any one of the layers in the model to make such predictions (see Figure~\ref{fig:squad-visual-input} for a per-layer visualization).
+Our input attributions highlight that the model, in expectation across layers, \textit{wants} to keep words in the question, the predicate `practice' in both sentences as well as all potential candidate answers (i.e., named entities).
+But eventually, the most important spans are in the question and the answer itself.